-Well, most cats are quiet.
-Some breeds of cat such as the Siamese are known for their love of talking, but the majority of cats are fairly quiet.
+Well, most cats, some breeds of cat such as the Siamese are known for their love of talking, but the majority of cats are relatively quiet.
 You won’t upset the neighbours like you would with a barking dog.

 Don’t get me wrong, most cats love attention, but are also quite content to spend time on their own, (grooming, sleeping, watching the world go by).
 Most cats don’t need constant attention.

-As you can see, cats make great pets but they do require responsibility on part of their owners to ensure they are properly cared for.
-Cat care includes:
+As you can see, cats make great pets, but they do require responsibility on the part of their owners to ensure they are appropriately cared for.

-Twice daily feeding of a good quality cat food.
+- Feed a good-quality cat food twice a day.
 See here for more information on what to feed your cat.

-Providing medical care where necessary.
-This includes regular treatment for parasites, annual vet check-ups, and vaccinations as required.
+- Provide medical care where necessary, which includes regular treatment for parasites, annual vet check-ups, and vaccinations as required.

-Meeting their emotional needs.
-Don’t just get a cat and then ignore it.
-They require love and attention just as much as their human companions.
+- Meet their emotional needs, which means don’t just get a cat and then ignore it.
+Cats require love and attention just as much as their human companions.